mercadolibre/chico/README.md

-# Chico UI - Get things done, quickly.
+# Chico UI

-Chico UI is a free and open source collection of easy-to-use web components for designers and developers.
+Chico UI is a free and open source collection of easy-to-use UI components for designers and developers.

+Get things done, quickly.

 ## Development setup
 1. Install [Git](http://git-scm.com/) and [NodeJS](http://nodejs.org/).